 Satisfactory Academic Progress

 Satisfactory academic progress refers to a minimum grade point average (GPA) expectation, the number of units completed during the academic year, and the time it normally would take to complete the MALS degree.
 For federal financial aid purposes, a student is expected to maintain at least a 2.0 GPA.
 Full-time status at Reed is 3 units in a regular semester (fall or spring) and 1.5 units in summer.
-Based on the degree requirement of 9 units, a student attending full time would take a year and a half to complete the program.
-(Given the demands of the curriculum and the nature of the program, however, students are advised to allocate a minimum of two full years to complete all degree requirements.)
+Based on the degree requirement of 9 units, a student attending full time typically would take two years to complete the program.
 Students are eligible for federal financial aid for up to 150 percent of the regular time frame to complete a degree; therefore, MALS students may be eligible for federal aid for up to two years of full-time study.
 A student who enrolls part time during any semester may be eligible for additional semesters of federal aid.

 Reed’s institutional definition of satisfactory academic progress for the number of completed units is the same as noted above in the federal definition.
 It differs, however, from the federal definition in minimum GPA and time frame.
 MALS students generally are expected to maintain a GPA of at least 3.0.
 They must apply for formal candidacy in the program after completing their first two courses, take at least one course every three semesters, and complete the degree within six years of acceptance as a degree candidate.